-Go to, let us build us a city, and a tower, whose top may reach unto heaven; and let us make a name, lest we be scattered abroad upon the face of the whole earth."
+Apparently men did not believe God's promise that he would not bring another flood.
+In order to be prepared, if he should, they said, scattered abroad upon the face of the whole earth."
 (Genesis 11:4) This was displeasing to God, and he thwarted their plans by confusing their language.